The flow of arguments of the Vedanta-sutra

 “Except for Nārāyaṇa and some other names, Lord Hari gave away His names to Lord Śiva and the other demigods.”

-Take for exemple SB 4.2.29:
+Take, for example, SB 4.2.29:

-naṣṭa-śaucā mūḍha-dhiyo/ jaṭā-bhasmāsthi-dhāriṇaḥ
+naṣṭa-śaucā mūḍha-dhiyo, jaṭā-bhasmāsthi-dhāriṇaḥ

-viśantu śiva-dīkṣāyāṁ/ yatra daivaṁ surāsavam
+viśantu śiva-dīkṣāyām, yatra daivam surāsavam

 “Those who vow to worship Lord Śiva are so foolish that they imitate him by keeping long hair on their heads.
 When initiated into the worship of Lord Śiva, they prefer to live on wine, flesh, and other such things.”

-Here we can understand that the word "Śiva" refers to Lord Shiva, acting as Bhūta-nātha, the Lord of the ghosts and spirits, since this understanding is consistent with the teachings given in other verses from the scriptures.
+Here we can understand that the word “Śiva” refers to Lord Śiva, acting as Bhūta-nātha, the Lord of the ghosts and spirits, since this understanding is consistent with the teachings given in other verses from the scriptures.

 However, when it’s said:

-yadā tamas tan na divā na rātrir/ na san na cāsac chiva eva kevalaḥ
+yadā tamas tan na divā na rātrir, na san na cāsac chiva eva kevalaḥ

 “When the final darkness comes and there is no longer day or night, when there is no longer being and non-being, then only Lord Śiva exists.”

-... then the "Śiva" should be taken as the name of the Supreme Lord and not the name of the demigod.
-In this way, the real meaning of the verse is that "When the final darkness comes and there is no longer day or night when there is no longer being and non-being (at the dissolution of the Universe), then only the Supreme Lord exists"
+... then the “Śiva” should be taken as the name of the Supreme Lord and not the name of the demigod.
+In this way, the real meaning of the verse is that “When the final darkness comes and there is no longer day or night when there is no longer being and non-being (at the dissolution of the Universe), then only the Supreme Lord exists.”

-There already are a number of translations of the Govinda-Bhāṣya into English, including a translation by Kusakratha Prabhu and another by HH Bhanu Swami, but many readers may find the original text hard to follow without additional explanations.
-Srila Baladeva Vidyābhūṣaṇa wrote his commentary aiming at establishing our Sampradāya and debating with great scholars of his time, who understood Sanskrit and were well familiar with the topics discussed, qualifications we often lack.
-In this presentation, I try to explain both the context and the arguments offered by Srila Baladeva Vidyābhūṣaṇa, combined with explanations on the same points given by Srila Prabhupada in his works, making the flow of ideas easier to understand.
+There are already a few translations of the Govinda-bhāṣya into English, including a translation by Kusakratha Prabhu and another by HH Bhanu Swāmī, but many readers may find the original text hard to follow without additional explanations. Śrīla Baladeva Vidyābhūṣaṇa wrote his commentary aiming at establishing our Sampradāya and debating with great scholars of his time, who understood Sanskrit and were well familiar with the topics discussed, qualifications we often lack.
+In this presentation, I try to explain the context and the arguments offered by him, combined with explanations and conclusions given by Śrīla Prabhupāda in his works, making the flow of ideas easier to understand.
+In other words, this book is not a literal translation of the Govinda-bhāṣya, but an attempt to explain the points and arguments made by Śrīla Baladeva Vidyābhūṣaṇa in clear language, in the light of the teachings of Śrīla Prabhupāda.
+If you would like to see how the text compares with the original commentary of Baladeva Vidyābhūṣaṇa, you can study it side by side with one of the available translations.

-One issue we come upon when trying to offer an explanation of the Brahma-sutras is how to transmit the meaning of the sutras.
-Each sutra is an extremely compact block of knowledge (some contain a single word!), making their understanding very dependent on the understanding of the context.
-The understanding of the sutras is also heavily dependent on understanding the meaning of different Sanskrit terms, which have to be learned.
-More than in other books, it's not really possible to fully understand the sutras without learning some Sanskrit in the process, because the Sanskrit terms are not only mentioned in the sutras but also discussed in the commentary of Sri Baladeva.
+Apart from the philosophical context, understanding of the sūtras is also heavily dependent on understanding the broader meaning of different Sanskrit terms used, which have to be learned.
+More than in other books, it’s not really possible to fully understand the sūtras without learning some Sanskrit in the process, because the Sanskrit terms are not only mentioned in the text but also discussed in the commentary of Sri Baladeva.
+For easing you into the process, I also try to offer detailed word-for-word meanings of the sūtras.

-In this book, I opted for giving relatively long translations of the sutras, revealing their meaning in detail, followed by explanations, about the topic being discussed, the Sanskrit terms used, the arguments and counter-arguments involved in the discussion, relevant quotes or examples from Srila Prabhupada and so on.
-By this, I hope you can go deeper into the delicate philosophical points transmitted in the sutras.
+In this book, I opted for giving relatively long translations of the sūtras, revealing their meaning in detail, followed by explanations of the topics being discussed, the Sanskrit terms used, the arguments and counter-arguments involved in the discussion, the context of the references given, relevant quotes and examples from Śrīla Prabhupāda’s works, and so on.
+By this, I hope we can go deeper into the delicate philosophical points transmitted in the sūtras, understanding the flow of logic behind the Vaiṣnava interpretation of the verses written by Śrīla Baladeva Vidyābhūṣaṇa, under the optics of the teachings of Śrīla Prabhupāda.

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa